VatsalPandey0202/Projects/Twitter Sentiment Analysis/README.md

 # Sentiment Analysis
-Certainly, I'll provide a more concise explanation of sentiment analysis without bullet points or sections.

-**Sentiment Analysis**:

 Sentiment analysis, also known as opinion mining, is a natural language processing (NLP) technique that determines the emotional tone expressed in text data.
 Its main goal is to classify text as positive, negative, or neutral based on the sentiment it conveys.